defmech/Sketch---Lines/README.md

-# Noise Generated Spherical Lines
+# Noise Generated Spherical Lines using THREE.js

 Using noise to generate paths for lines on a sphere.